BIDS/repro-case-studies/case-studies/khuff.md

 at the University of Wisconsin called the BatLab.
 Unfortunately, BatLab has a few problems.
 Because of the proprietary nature of MacOSX, it cannot run truly MacOSX instances.
 It runs, instead, darwin servers that mimic the behavior of MacOSX.
-For this reason, idosyncratic failures apparent in Mavericks and Yosemite but not Darwin cannot be caught before entering the code-base.
+For this reason, idiosyncratic failures apparent in Mavericks and Yosemite but not Darwin cannot be caught before entering the code-base.
 Additionally, BatLab is somewhat unpredictable and inflexible.
 Since the behavior of BatLab undergoes a lot of churn, our continuous integration suite